 - Send the application form together with the following documents to firstname.lastname@example.org.

 - Pay attention to the following requirements:

-- All documents must be submitted as only one single PDF.
+- All documents must be submitted in one single PDF.

 - The name of the file should correspond to the following pattern: EMLex application + your name